Lunar New Year Insights for Your Global Business

 The system of Chinese zodiac animals is also based on the lunar calendar.
 With each Lunar New Year, a new animal rotates in on a 12-year cycle.
 Though this zodiac originated in China, it is popular in a variety of Asian countries.
 The Vietnamese zodiac resembles the Chinese zodiac except that the second animal is the Buffalo instead of the Ox, and the fourth animal is the Cat instead of the Rabbit.

-Chinese New Year 2023, the Year of the Rabbit, begins January 22, with festivals lasting through February 5.
+Chinese New Year 2025, the Year of the Snake, begins January 29, with festivals lasting through February 2.

 THE RELEVANCE FOR U.S. BUSINESSES